 No doubt, payments have been one of the most recent areas in Fintech, and every user has been lining up to connect the party.
 However, Google comes up with an innovative hands-free payment system, which is easy and simple to use.

 ‘Hands-free’ payment, a piloting application by Google allows mobile (Android) users to pay in stores through voice-command.
-The company wanted to know what could be the future of the mobile payments with this pilot project.
+The company wanted to know what could be the future of mobile payments with this pilot project.

 Right now, this application is being piloted in the San Francisco area and is being crushed to a small number of Papa John’s, McDonald’s, and nearby local eateries.

-At the time of visiting a Hands Free-enabled business, user’s application will sync with POS over Wi-Fi or Bluetooth LE.
+At the time of visiting a Hands Free-enabled business, the user’s application will sync with POS over Wi-Fi or Bluetooth LE.
 When you are making payment, just tell a cashier that you want to “pay with Google.”

 Back in 2011, Google Wallet was launched, however, some U.S. carriers blocked the services across most of the devices to save the development system, Softcard.
 Besides, many banks refuse to work with Google, as Google required personal information and customers’ purchase records.